Ravincroft's Retribution - 1. Leaving Home

 ‘Ooh…do I have to?’
 Lia screwed up her nose.

 Lia squatted and hesitantly touched the pouch opening.
 Ren guided her hands toward the pouch.
 She shuddered as her fingers found the opening.
-‘It feels so thin and squishy.’
+‘It feels squishy.’

 ‘It’s just thin skin, Lia.
 Please, ease it out—that’s it.’